glycodynamics/gly-docking/README.md

 drwxrwxr-x.
 2 sushil cgw 4096 Dec 16  2021 tutorial
 ```

 Directory "tutorial has all the precalculated data if you want to look into the correct output files.
 Another directory named "practice" has only input files for docking, and you can run calculations under this directory.
 To do so, type cd "./practice" and hit enter.
-Then type "ls -l," and it should list two direcotiries:
+Then type "ls -l," and it should list two directories:
 ```
 flex_lig  : input files for rigid receptor + flexible ligand docking
 flex_rec  " input files for flexible receptor + flexible ligand docking
 ```
-To use any software in this machines you need to load them as module.
-All teh available software can be listed using follwoing command:
+To use any software in this machine you need to load them as a module.
+All the available software can be listed using the follwoing command:
 ```
 $ module avail